 In your home, if you over paint you wood-work, or drill too big a hole in the wall, then usually your DIY mess can be sorted out by a professional tradesman quite easily.
 Reversing a botched DIY data recovery is not so easy.
 Moreover, it is often the case that data can be made completely unrecoverable, and at the very least the data recovery process is made more challenging for the professional, and consequently more expensive for the customer.

-On the bank holiday we were contacted by a man who had snapped of the USB connector of his external portable Toshiba HDD.
-In this case the USB connector was integrated into the main PCB, and it is not possible to directly swap over the PCB with that of another PCB as there is unique adaptive/firmware data on a Toshiba HDD’s PCB.
+On the bank holiday, we were contacted by a man who had snapped off the USB connector of his external portable Toshiba HDD.
+The USB connector was integrated into the main PCB, and it is not possible to directly swap over the PCB with that of another PCB as there is unique adaptive/firmware data on a Toshiba HDD’s PCB.
 However, a professional data recovery company would expect to make a full recovery.
-After asking him a series of questions I found out that the owner of the HDD had decided to open up the HDD and expose the platters (risking contamination), and then removed each of the internal components, including separating the two platters, and removal of the head-assembly.
-Quite how he thought this would help recovery of the HDD after a failed printed circuit board remains a mystery to us.
+After asking him a series of questions I found out that the owner of the HDD had decided to open up the HDD and expose the platters (risking contamination), and then removed each of the internal components, including separating the two platters, and removal of the head assembly.
+Quite how he thought this would help the recovery of the HDD after a failed printed circuit board remains a mystery to us.

 In short, on your bank holiday, please stick to doing DIY on your home or garden.
 If you require data recovery please contact us, we can still help, even on a bank holiday.